-Pupil Premium is additional funding available from the Government and is used to enable the school to provide additional provision for pupils who need it most.
-The school applies for the Pupil Premium based on those children eligible for Free School Meals (FSM), and allows us to provide those children with the same opportunities as their peers.
+Pupil Premium is additional funding available from the Government and is used to enable the school to provide additional provision for pupils who are entitled to it.
+The school applies for the Pupil Premium based on those children eligible for Free School Meals (FSM) at any time in the last 6 years, as well as pupils under Local Authority Care (LAC) and adopted pupils.
+This allows us to provide those children with the same opportunities as their peers.

-It is for schools to decide how the Pupil Premium, allocated to schools is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
-The School will be held accountable for how they have used the additional funding to support pupils for whom the Pupil Premium was allocated to.
+It is for schools to decide how the Pupil Premium is spent since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
+The School will be held accountable for how they have used the additional funding to support and challenge pupils to whom the Pupil Premium has been allocated.

-At Pocklington Community Junior School we have a raft of initiatives which are deployed to support children in achieving educational performance goals.
+At Pocklington Community Junior School we have a range of actions and approaches which are used to support children in achieving the best educational outcomes.
 The Pupil Premium funding therefore is used to pay for, as appropriate:

 - 1 to 1 tuition in English and maths